Hazardous Material Use

 Work performed in research involving animal studies, or in the care of research animals, involves many potential hazards.
-Among these is the use of biological, chemical, or radiological hazardous materials, requiring special control systems or personal protective equipment.
+Among these is the use of biological, chemical, or radiological materials, requiring special control systems or personal protective equipment.
 The following documents provide guidance on properly managing the potential risk.

 - Solid Biohazardous Waste Flow Chart

 - Disposal of Biohazardous Sharp Glassware (Pasteur Pipettes)

 - Chemical Hygiene Plan and Standard Operating Procedures

 - Proper Segregation and Disposal of Low-level Radioactive Wastes (LLRW)

 - Training for the Safe Transportation of Biologics (DOT/IATA Dangerous Goods)

 - Environment, Health, Safety and Waste Minimization Programs